Frequently Asked Questions

 If you do not know if you are the custodial or noncustodial parent, read more about conservatorship

-Call the Access and Visitation Hotline toll free from 1-7 p.m., Monday through Friday, at 1 (866) 292-4636.
-Attorneys can help you determine if you are the custodial or noncustodial parent.
-Hint: Have your court order in front of you to read to the attorney.
+Call the Access and Visitation Hotline toll free from 1-5 p.m., Monday through Friday, at 1 (866) 292-4636 to speak with a live Access and Visitation Hotline agent who can help determine if you are the custodial or noncustodial parent.
+Please be sure to have your court order in hand when you call.

 View the FAQs for Incarcerated Parents.